 - The thief on the cross (Luke 23.32-43)

-From a life of misery, negative feelings about self, turmoil, guilt, hopelessness, and regret to a life filled with peace, joy, happiness, and blessed assurance that cannot be lost: This is what will be yours when you choose to follow Jesus.
+From a life of misery, negative feelings about self, turmoil, guilt, hopelessness, and regret, to living with peace, joy, happiness, and blessed assurance, that cannot be lost, is what will be yours, when you choose to change “Masters” and follow Jesus.

 Do you have such a faith?
 Are you willing to begin living a life of obedience to Jesus, and cease serving Satan?
-Jesus promised this if you change: “Truly I say to you, there is no one who has left house or brothers or sisters or mother or father or children or farms, for my sake and for the gospel’s sake, but that he will receive a hundred times as much now in the present age, houses and brothers and sisters and mothers and fathers and children and ears, along with persecutions; and in the age to come, eternal life” (Mark 10.29-30).
+Jesus promised this if you will: “Truly, I say to you there is no one who has left house or brothers or sisters or mother or father or children or farms, for my sake and for the gospel’s sake, but that he will receive a hundred times as much now in the present age, houses and brothers and sisters and mothers and children and farms, along with persecutions; and in the age to come, eternal life” (Mark 10.29-30).